 Studies show that meth isn’t usually the first drug that people start using.
 Prescription pain pills are often their first-time drug.
 As money becomes tight because they spend it on feeding addiction, they look for cheaper alternatives.
-Although pain pills and meth affect the body differently, all that people with addiction want is to get high.
+Although pain pills and meth affect the body differently, all people with addiction want is to get high.

 The Dangers of Meth Abuse and Addiction